ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 {@img assets/img/drupal_general_settings.png 810 Drupal dashboard.}

-Next, use the information obtained in [CKEditr&nbsp;5 Dashboard](https://dashboard.ckeditor.com/) and fill in the following fields in Drupal module's **General Settings**.
+Next, use the information obtained from the [CKEditor 5 Dashboard](https://dashboard.ckeditor.com/) and fill in the following fields in the Drupal module's **General Settings**.

 {@img assets/img/drupal_authorization.png 786 Drupal dashboard.}

-You can find more details of this process in the [Adding credential to Drupal](https://www.drupal.org/docs/contributed-modules/ckeditor-5-premium-features/how-to-install-and-set-up-the-module#s-adding-credentials-to-drupal) guide on Drupal website.
+You can find more details of this process in the [Adding credentials to Drupal](https://www.drupal.org/docs/contributed-modules/ckeditor-5-premium-features/how-to-install-and-set-up-the-module#s-adding-credentials-to-drupal) guide on the Drupal website.

 ## Configuration

-Refer to the CKEditor&nbsp;5 Premium module for Drupal documentation to lear how to [configure the module](https://www.drupal.org/docs/contributed-modules/ckeditor-5-premium-features/how-to-install-and-set-up-the-module#s-configuring-ckeditor-5-premium-features) in the dedicated guide on Drupal website.
+Refer to the CKEditor&nbsp;5 Premium module for Drupal documentation to learn how to [configure the module](https://www.drupal.org/docs/contributed-modules/ckeditor-5-premium-features/how-to-install-and-set-up-the-module#s-configuring-ckeditor-5-premium-features) in the dedicated guide on the Drupal website.